 Tips for Investing

-• A financial advisor can help you determine whether a dividend will be classified as qualified or ordinary and provide advice about how to manage taxes that will be owed on the income.
+- A financial advisor can help you determine whether a dividend will be classified as qualified or ordinary and provide advice about how to manage taxes that will be owed on the income.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors who serve your area, aand you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

 Photo credit: ©iStock.com/AndreyPopov, ©iStock.com/monsitj, ©iStock.com/alvarez